Renters’ Rights Act 2025: What landlords and tenants need to know

 The end of section 21 notices

-- ASTs will be replaced with Assured Periodic Tenancies as the standard for both new and existing tenancies
+- ASTs have been replaced by assured periodic tenancies as the standard for both new and existing tenancies

-- Tenants will have enhanced security of tenure, meaning they can remain in their home indefinitely unless the landlord can prove valid legal grounds to evict
+- Tenants have enhanced security of tenure and can remain in the property indefinitely unless the landlord proves a valid legal ground to evict

 Strengthening and expanding section 8 grounds

-A landlord can evict if they (or a close family member) intend to move into the property.
-If the tenant refuses to vacate, the court must grant possession if it accepts the landlord’s stated intention.
+A landlord can seek possession if they, or a close family member, intend to move into the property.
+The court must grant possession if it accepts the stated intention.

 A landlord intending to sell the property can seek possession.
 The court must grant possession if satisfied the sale is genuine.
-However, there are concerns this may become a “backdoor” no-fault eviction route.
+Critics have warned this could become a “backdoor” no-fault route, and enforcement against misuse will be important.

-If, over a three-year period, a tenant has been at least two months in arrears on three separate occasions, the landlord can seek possession.
-This aims to address ongoing or cyclical non-payment.
+If a tenant has been at least two months in arrears on three separate occasions over a three-year period, the landlord can seek possession.
+This addresses cyclical non-payment.

-The definition of antisocial behaviour has been broadened to include behaviour “capable of causing nuisance or annoyance”.
-Landlords may now begin proceedings immediately after serving notice.
+The definition of antisocial behaviour has been broadened to include conduct “capable of causing nuisance or annoyance”.
+Landlords can issue proceedings immediately after serving notice.

-Additional changes coming into force on 1 May 2026
+Other changes that took effect on 1 May 2026

-- Rent increases limited to once per year
+- Rent increases limited to once per year, with statutory notice required

 - Ban on discrimination against tenants with children or those receiving benefits

-- Right to request a pet – landlords must consider the request and provide a valid reason if refusing
+- Right to request a pet: landlords must consider the request and give a valid reason if refusing

-These changes are intended to provide greater stability and fairness for tenants while still allowing landlords to recover their property when justified.
+These reforms are designed to add stability for tenants without preventing landlords from recovering their property when justified.

 Share this article